RobotCaleb/devcontainer/README.md

 - `forwardPorts` published the defined ports to the host.
 - `remoteEnv` uses the defined environment variables.
 - `remoteUser` starts the shell with the defined user.
+- `runArgs`
+- `mounts`

 ## How to install?
-You can install the devcontainer script by either [downloading the script](https://raw.githubusercontent.com/BorisWilhelms/devcontainer/main/devcontainer.sh) and place it into a folder in you $PATH variable or you can use the following command to download and install the script.
+You can install the devcontainer script by either [downloading the script](https://raw.githubusercontent.com/RobotCaleb/devcontainer/main/devcontainer.sh) and place it into a folder in you $PATH variable or you can use the following command to download and install the script.

 ```
-sudo sh -c 'curl -s https://raw.githubusercontent.com/BorisWilhelms/devcontainer/main/devcontainer.sh > /usr/local/bin/devcontainer && chmod +x /usr/local/bin/devcontainer'
+sudo sh -c 'curl -s https://raw.githubusercontent.com/RobotCaleb/devcontainer/main/devcontainer.sh > /usr/local/bin/devcontainer && chmod +x /usr/local/bin/devcontainer'
 ```
 ## Prerequisites
 The script uses [jq](https://stedolan.github.io/jq/) to parse the `devcontainer.json`.
 Therefore it must be installed.